📖 Dance Physics Rosetta Stone

 Dance Analogy:

-The hidden costs: shoe friction, floor resistance, or muscle fatigue.
-Why nothing is perfectly efficient.
+The hidden costs: shoe friction, floor resistance, or muscle fatigue and anything else that results in an energy loss.